andreoliwa/dotfiles/README.md

 - `dot-bootstrap`: sets up local environment by executing all roles in `local_env.yml`.
 - `dot-update`: updates local environment by executing all roles in `local_env.yml` except for the ones tagged with "bootstrap".
+- `multi-dev-machine`: `dot-update` plus `dot-bootstrap`, install Galaxy roles and run Ansible on Vagrant VMs.
+Type `multi-dev-machine -h` to see all possibilities.

 special files
 -------------